 So, self-trickery is the strategy.
 Here are a few of the tactics that work for me:

-Do the hard stuff first.
-This simple tactic is analogous to the trick we play with the-year-olds: Eat your veggies before you get dessert.
+- Do the hard stuff first.
+This simple tactic is analogous to the trick we play with 3-year-olds: Eat your veggies before you get dessert.
 It’s actually a form of negotiation.

-Surprise yourself.
-The element of surprise is a time-honored strategy in war, romance, marketing–and self-transformation.
+- Surprise yourself.
+The element of surprise is a time-honored strategy in war, romance, marketing—and selftransformation.
 Why?
 Because it jolts the mind from its grooves of habit, a requirement for change.
-I’ve written before about how I slept in my clothes–shoes and all–for several weeks the summer I started a regular exercise program.
+I once slept in my clothes—shoes and all—for several weeks one summer after I had started a regular exercise program.
 I didn’t trust myself not to get too “busy” to move my bones that day.
-So I’d pajama up in my exercise clothes, rise with the sun, swing my legs over the bed, gulp a swig or two of coffee, and get right out for my long walk, which later became a run.
+So, I’d pajama up in my exercise clothes, rise with the Sun, swing my legs over the bed, gulp a swig or two of coffee, and get right out for my long walk, which later became a run.
 I eventually outgrew the need to sleep in my shoes, but the whole time I did, I felt a secret thrill of delight at how successful I’d been at tricking myself.

-Defy yourself.
-This tactic involves facing down the bullies and naysayers within: It involves summoning the courage to say, “Hey, you’ve pushed me around long enough.
+- Defy yourself.
+This tactic involves facing down the bullies and naysayers within.
+It involves summoning the courage to say, “Hey, you’ve pushed me around long enough!
 I won’t do what you tell me to do.
 Here’s what I am going to do.”
-Then quickly perform a small, positive act in the direction of the change you want to make.
+Then quickly perform a small, positive act in the direction of the change that you want to make.

 - Stop!
 That’s right.
 Just stop.
 Stop moving.
 Hold still.
 Let your gaze rest on whatever lies before your eyes.
 Don’t think about anything.
 I find this tactic most useful when my mind is racing around in one of those negative feedback loops and everything seems impossible.
 After a short pause, I find it useful to get up and move around vigorously for a few seconds (or minutes).
 Exercise does wonders to calm the chattering mind.